 {% endif %}

-In the above code snippet, if the character count of the article summary exceeds 150, a 'Read More' link to the article details page will be displayed in the article list item.archive.LinkIt is the detail page link of the article, accessed througharchiveListAutomatically provided when looping articles by tag.
+In the above code snippet, if the number of characters in the article summary exceeds 150, then a "Read more" link to the article detail page will be displayed in the article list item.archive.LinkIs the link to the article details, througharchiveListIt will automatically provide when the tag cycles articles.

-Optimize display effect: Control the length of the introduction content.
+Optimize the display effect: control the length of the introduction content

-It may not be enough to just judge whether to display the 'Read More' link.If the introduction itself is long, the list page will still appear redundant even if the link is not displayed.To maintain the layout's neatness, we usually also truncate the introduction content.truncatecharsThe filter comes into play.truncatecharsThe filter can truncate a string to a specified number of characters and add an ellipsis (…) at the end.
+It may not be enough to just judge whether to display the 'Read More' link.If the introduction itself is long, even without displaying the link, the list page will still seem redundant.To maintain the layout neat, we usually also truncate the introduction content.
+At this time,truncatecharsThe filter comes into play.truncatecharsThe filter can truncate a string to a specified number of characters and add an ellipsis (...) at the end.

-The key is: when determining the length, the original abstract content should be used, while displaying, the truncated content should be used.
+The key is: When determining length, the original content should be used, and the truncated content should be displayed.

-Let's take a more complete example, which combines length judgment and content truncation:
+Let's look at a more complete example, which combines length judgment and content truncation:

 {% archiveList archives with type="list" limit="10" %} {# 假设这里正在循环文章列表 #}